teambit/docs/docs/resources/migration.md

 ### New Features

-Here's just a sample of the added features that Harmony provides, and the list is ever growing.
+Here's just a sample of the added features that Harmony provides, and the list is ever-growing.

 One of the main leaps forward in Harmony is that it is extremely extendible - so Harmony's feature set is constantly expanding.
 That said, these are the major new features that have been introduced with Harmony:

-* **Component Development Environments** Shareable components which contain the configurations for the full component lifecycle, to both reduce setup time and to introduce component development standardization across the organization
+* **Component Development Environments** Shareable components which contain the configurations for the full component lifecycle, to both reduce setup time and introduce component development standardization across the organization
 * **Documentation** Use `.docs.` files to document your components at source
 * **Compositions** Use `.compositions.` files to demonstrate and illustrate your component with its variants and inside complex application contexts, all rendered as part of your component's documentation
 * **Ripple CI** Propagating CI along the dependency tree, so you know how changes upstream will affect dependencies, even before they adopt the changes

 ## Version Incompatibility

-There are strickt limitations regarding using both v14 and v15
+There are strict limitations regarding using both v14 and v15

 * v14 components can't depend on v15 and vice-versa.
 * v14 and v15 components can't live in the same scope.
-* You must run two installations of Bit with different binary-names for using v14 and v15 simultaniously.
+* You must run two installations of Bit with different binary-names for using v14 and v15 simultaneously.
 [Learn more](/reference/using-bvm#using-v15-and-v14)
 * You can have the same local workspace with both v14 and v15 content in `.git/bit` directory.

 ## Moving from Legacy Bit to Harmony